vutukuruyeshwanth/blog/README.md

 `-- README.md           # This file

 ## Project Status
 This website was developed as part of an internship project.
-It serves as a portfolio piece showcasing skills in frontend web development.
+It serves as a portfolio piece showcasing skills in full stack web development.